 In between balancing senior high school, study with Mater Education, casual work and sporting commitments, this year Tanita launched a program to create and write greeting cards to the elderly who may be quarantined, and suffering loneliness during COVID-19 lockdown.
 It was after speaking to her own grandparents, that she kick-started the program.

 “My grandparents live in Victoria and when the COVID-19 lock-down period started, they told me how difficult they were finding it.”

 “So I thought, wow, if my grandparents who live together are having a hard time, just imagine how it is for the elderly right now who live alone.
 I wanted to do something that might ease their anxieties or loneliness.”

 “I organised the program through my school and donated my own money to get all the materials.
 Now, every Wednesday at lunch-time, students in grade 7 to 12 are welcome to come to a classroom that I booked out and help make cards.
 They don’t have to bring anything, because I set up and supply all the material needed.”

-Tanita’s program will touch the heart of many struggling through the pandemic, and we are confident she will make an incredible healthcare worker in the future.
+Tanita’s already shown such compassion for those struggling through the pandemic, and we are confident she will make an incredible healthcare worker in the future.